-HOW CAN ILEARN MORE?
+HOW CAN I LEARN MORE?

-- 1 Call 1-800-AHA-USA1 (1-800-242-8721), or visit heart.org to learn more about heart disease and stroke. - 2 Sign up for our monthly Heart Insight e-news for heart patients and their families, at HeartInsight.org. - Connect with others sharing similar journeys with heart disease and stroke by joining our Support Network at heart.org/SupportNetwork.
+- Call 1-800-AHA-USA1 (1-800-242-8721) or visit heart.org to learn more about heart disease and stroke. - 2 Sign up for our monthly Heart Insight e-news for heart patients and their families at HeartInsight.org. - Connect with others sharing similar journeys with heart disease and stroke by joining our Support Network at heart.org/SupportNetwork.

-Do you have questions for your provider?
+Do you have questions for the doctor or nurse?

-Take a few minutes to write down your questions forthe next time you see your health care professional.
+Take a few minutes to write down questions for the next time you see your health care professional.